linuxus/ground-truth/README.md

 ![](./img/create_notebook_6.png)

+# LAB 2:
+## Introduction

+Semantic Segmentation (SS) is the task of classifying every pixel in an image with a class from a known set of labels.
+In contrast, image classification generates only one label per image, and object detection generates a bounding box along with the label for each object in the image.

-# LAB 2: Building Highly Accurate Datasets and Train Them with Machine Learning Models
+# LAB 3: Building Highly Accurate Datasets and Train Them with Machine Learning Models
 Amazon SageMaker can make it easy for customers to to efficiently and accurately label the datasets required for training machine learning systems.

 Labeling datasets is a critical phase of training any supervised machine learning models.
 Data scientists and developers can now easily train machine learning models on datasets labeled by Amazon SageMaker Ground Truth.
 Amazon SageMaker Training now accepts the labeled datasets produced in augmented manifest format as input through both AWS Management Console.